 Exposure Therapy

 Exposure Therapy is particularly effective for treating anxiety disorders and PTSD.
-By gradually confronting feared situations or memories in a controlled manner, we help individuals reduce their avoidance behaviors and anxiety responses.
+We help individuals face fears gradually , reducing avoidance and anxiety over time.

 Techniques of Exposure Therapy